PengWu2626/PIC16B_GroupProject/README.md

 ## Tentative Timeline
 - 1~2 weeks:
   - Find the appropriate dataset
+  - Find the breeds(may be 5) that we want to identify(start with a easy task)
   - Exploratory analysis
-  - Cleaning and preparing the dataset.
+  - Cleaning and preparing the dataset
   - Incorporating the data into the database
 - 3~4 weeks:
   - Checking the validity of images